GeorgDangl/Dangl.Calculator/README.md

     https://www.myget.org/F/dangl/api/v3/index.json

+## Compatibility

+This project targets both `netstandard1.1` and `net45`.
+Due to .Net 4.5.2 being the currently latest supported version by Microsoft and the xUnit test suite, no tests are run for `net45` and `net451`.

 ## Project Configuration

 If this project is consumed in a project using the full .Net framework with a newer version of